Pre - European Settlement

 2005

-The Quicksilver Group acquires Green Island Resort and Great Adventures island operations after the successful purchase from Daikyo.
+The Quicksilver Group acquires Green Island Resort and Great Adventures operations.

 2006